All Episodes

 Yeah, it's legal in the United States.

-You know, the right to bear arms is because that's the last form of defense against tyranny, not to hunt.
+You know, the right to bear arms is because that's the last form of defense against tyranny.

 It's to protect yourself from the police.

-So here you have this sophisticated from the UK's eyeball news channel four.
+So here you have this sophisticate from the UK's Eyeball News Channel 4.

-And here's IST is saying the only reason we got guns in America is to protect yourself from the police.
+And there's Ice T saying the only reason we got guns in America is to protect yourself from the police.

 He knew the word tyranny.

-Double impressive it is that tyranny doesn't come from uh from media figures or actors.
+He is that tyranny doesn't come from media figures or actors.

 Okay, Stafford, Virginia.